charliecalvert/AngularKarma/README.md

 	karma start

-Since this project was pulled from GitHub, it includes a .git folder.
+Since this project may have been pulled from GitHub, it could include a .git folder.
 You should consider removing this folder if you do not want to use git, or if this folder is embedded inside another git repository.

 Periodically, you should go to the command line in the root directory for this folder and run **grunt jshint**.